YottaDB/YDBDoc/AdminOpsGuide/tls.rst

 verify-mode
 +++++++++++

 The verify-mode option specifies how OpenSSL verifies certificates.
-If no verify-mode is specified, it defaults to SSL_VERIFY_PEER.
+If no verify-mode is specified, it defaults to SSL_VERIFY_PEER, except for the Receiver Server, which defaults to SSL_VERIFY_PEER:SSL_VERIFY_FAIL_IF_NO_PEER_CERT.
+SSL_VERIFY_PEER has three additional flags which modify verification only for the server role: SSL_VERIFY_CLIENT_ONCE, SSL_VERIFY_FAIL_IF_NO_PEER_CERT, and SSL_VERIFY_POST_HANDSHAKE.
+These flags may be added to the option string using the colon (:) delimiter.

+The additional flags may also be set for the client role, where they are ignored.
+Note that a client with SSL_VERIFY_PEER set always offers post-handshake authentication; it is up to the server to request and validate it.

+SSL_VERIFY_POST_HANDSHAKE requires TLSv1.3 and OpenSSL 1.1.1 or later; specifying it with an earlier OpenSSL results in an error.

 See the man page for SSL_set_verify for details.
-SSL_VERIFY_PEER has two additional flags which modify verification only for the server role; when adding them to the option string, use the colon (:) delimiter.

 .. raw:: html